Eleanor Harrald

 Aspetic treatment had not then started in hospital.
 It was all antiseptic… The sister of the ward to which the patient belonged, attended the operation, and taking charge of sponges and dressings, which had previously been prepared for sterilisation.

 With the advent of the Great War… Miss Graham and the majority of the sisters left for the war, Miss Williams being appointed acting superintendent of nurses.
-The staff was very depleted… It was pointed out to me by the chairman of the board, Mr Combs, the necessity of keeping on the training school in order to send our trained nurses to assist, so I remained on as acting night superintendent… most of the nurses were working at high tension; almost all had a relative or friend at the front, and how I dreaded seeing a clergyman entering the hospital who had not been called for a patient.
+The staff was very depleted… It was pointed out to me by the Chairman of the Board, Mr Combs, the necessity of keeping on the training school in order to send our trained nurses to assist, so I remained on as acting night superintendent… most of the nurses were working at high tension; almost all had a relative or friend at the front, and how I dreaded seeing a clergyman entering the hospital who had not been called for a patient.
 He invariably would be a bearer of bad tidings.
 I remained in charge at night for the four years, excepting for intervals, whilst Miss Williams was ill, when I relieved her by day.

 Eleanor Harrald, in Nursing: 150 years of caring